Mexico Drug War Fast Facts

 March 4, 2015 - Zetas drug cartel leader Omar Trevino Morales is apprehended by Mexican authorities in a suburb of Monterrey.

-July 11, 2015 - Joaquin "El Chapo" Guzman escapes through a hole in his cell block that led to a tunnel nearly a mile long.
+July 11, 2015 - "El Chapo" escapes through a hole in his cell block that led to a tunnel nearly a mile long.
 Guzman previously escaped from prison in 2001 in a laundry cart and eluded authorities for more than a dozen years until his capture in 2014.

 January 8, 2016 - Mexican security forces arrest Guzman in Sinaloa.
-While on the run, Guzman met with actor Sean Penn in October for an interview published in Rolling Stone.
+While on the run, he met with actor Sean Penn in October for an interview published in Rolling Stone.

 January 29, 2016 - A cross-border raid by US and Mexican law enforcement officials results in the arrest of 24 Sinaloa cartel members.
 The sting also netted weapons and hundreds of pounds of narcotics.